EV maker Tesla revamps prices in sales push

-BEIJING (Reuters) - U.S. electric carmaker Tesla Inc (TSLA.O) said on Tuesday it will change prices of its Model 3, X and S vehicles.
+BEIJING, July 16 (Reuters) - U.S. electric carmaker Tesla Inc said on Tuesday it will change prices of its Model 3, X and S vehicles.

 The starting price for the Model 3 will be $30,315, down from $32,225, that for the Model X will rise to $75,315 from $71,325, and the Model S will change to $70,115, up from $65,125, according to the company’s website.